Faithful (1936 film)

 Faithful is a 1936 British musical drama film, directed by Paul L. Stein and starring Jean Muir and Hans Söhnker.

-The film was made by Warner Brothers at Teddington Studios as a quota quickie production, with an original screenplay by Brock Williams and music by Pierre Neuville.
-Faithful is now classed as a lost film.
+It was made by Warner Brothers at Teddington Studios as a quota quickie production, with an original screenplay by Brock Williams and music by Pierre Neuville.

+Preservation status

+The British Film Institute has classed Faithful as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

+Plot

-The plot deals with two pupils from a provincial music conservatory who elope, marry, and come to London to try their luck.
+Marilyn and Carl, two pupils from a provincial music conservatory elope, marry, and come to London to try their luck.
 The husband becomes a singer in a nightclub, and is soon targeted by a predatory socialite.
-They start an affair, the wife finds out about it and decides to leave her husband, until matters are smoothed over by a third-party who wishes the couple well.
+They start an affair, but the wife finds out about it and decides to leave her husband, until matters are smoothed over by a third-party who wishes the couple well.